stcox/gke-wordpress/README.md

 # Kubernetes WordPress
-**Kubernetes WordPress** is a set of Kubernetes [Helm]((https://helm.sh/)) Charts that enable anyone to deploy multiple, scalable WordPress sites as LEMP Pods within a Kubernetes cluster.
+**Kubernetes WordPress** is a set of Kubernetes [Helm]((https://helm.sh/)) Charts that enables anyone to deploy multiple, scalable WordPress sites as LEMP Pods within a Kubernetes cluster.
 It's built to be secure and very fast by default.

 Kubernetes WordPress supports:
 - [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/quickstart "Google Kubernetes Engine") for container orchestration.